ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

     nodes = mapdl.db.nodes
     ind, coords, angles = nodes.all_asarray()

+Load the last result substep to get the pressure for each of the selected nodes.

 .. code:: ipython3

-    # Load last substep results
-    # Get Pressure for each of the selected nodes
     x_data = []
     y_data = []
     substep_index = 99